alxshelepenok/lumen/content/posts/fleek-network-running-a-node-in-a-docker-container.md

 ---

-# Fleek Network: Running Ursa in a Docker container
+# Fleek Network: Running a node in a Docker container

 ## Introduction